Top HIV Symptoms in Men

 Getting tested is the only way to know whether or not you have HIV.
 The CDC recommends that all adults, from ages 18 to 65, are be routinely screened for HIV.

-You can order an at-home HIV testing package from myLAB Box.
+If you want to avoid the doctor’s office altogether, you can order an at-home HIV testing package from myLAB Box.
 These tests offer lab-certified results that can be checked discreetly online.
 Early treatment can also help men with HIV to reduce their risk of accidentally passing the infection to their partners.

 PrEP and HIV prevention go hand-in-hand.
 This once-a-day pill is perfect for people who are HIV-negative, but are at high risk.
 PrEP blocks the enzyme known as “HIV reverse transcriptase.”
 Basically, it prevents an HIV infection from spreading.
 Often, partners of people who are HIV positive take this medication as a way of preventing them from contracting the infection.
 This daily regimen can reduce the risk of an infection by up to 92%.